d-w-d/python-project-template/README.md

 - Add `"python.linting.pylintEnabled": true` to `.vscode/settings.json`
 - Add a pylint configuration file `.pylintrc` to your root dir

-Note: in addition to flagging problems in the VSCode interface, you can also run `pylint src` from the command line to analyze your code in the `src` directory and print out a report.
+Note: in addition to flagging problems in the VSCode interface, you can also run `pylint src` from the command line to analyze your code in the `src` directory and print out a report (or run `sh _lint_code.sh`).
 This can be useful in continuous-integration scenarios where you want your code to pass certain quality-control standards before getting merged or deployed.

 #### Type Safety in VSCode